substrate-asia/hackathon-2021-spring/teams/14-DeeperNetwork/docs/project.md

 In the future, users can use Deeper Connect as the gateway to easily access various decentralized applications (DApp) and interact with other blockchain applications.

+For detailed information, please refer to our [whitepaper](https://deeper.network/whitepaper_en.pdf)

 ## Progress

 In terms of products, Deeper Connect has iterated several versions and is a mature product combining software and hardware.
 The core component is the network operating system, AtomOS, which is independently researched and developed by us.
 It can achieve a network speed of 1GB running inside low cost hardwares.
 It also provides the function of a 7-layer enterprise level firewall.
 A total of tens of thousands of nodes have been deployed around the world.
 A large part of them are users who need network security, privacy, and network acceleration.